** The information below is aimed at British nationals living in Spain, but can easily be adapted to include those from other European countries.

 Please remember that the British Consulate is always on hand to assist wherever possible and can often liaise on your behalf with local Spanish funeral directors where necessary.

 Firstly, it is important to note that Spanish undertakers are modern and in most cases fully equipped.
-They are also familiar with dealing with foreigners and will usually have someone who is able to converse in English with you.
+They are also familiar with dealing with foreigners and will usually have someone who is able to converse in English with them.
 It is always worth checking in advance by checking their website or by giving them a call.
 The British Consulate should also be able to help you find an English speaking undertaker if required.

 Unlike in other countries, a relative is not required to identify the deceased, as this can usually be done by checking documentation, such as passports, driving licences and fingerprint records.
 If there is any doubt, a judge will request DNA for identification purposes, although this can take some time.